kammitama5/kammitama5.github.io/_posts/2021-9-10-Friday-September-10th.md

 ## Summer school
 - This week, we had some *amazing* workshops at our summer school.
 I ended up skipping two classes and then dropping a course to attend the summer school lectures.
-- They were specifically (this week) on Kummer varieties and Cantor's algorithm, as well as higher genera, attacks and tradeoffs.
+- They were specifically (this week) on Kummer varieties and Cantor's algorithm, polarization, theta functions, as well as higher genera, attacks and tradeoffs.
 I have to say, I was completely
 *riveted* by the lectures!
 One of them was 3 hours long, and I left feeling *pumped*!.
 A lot are based in Europe, so I attend at 3 or 4 in the morning, but it's really been a joy for me.
 I'm typing this and my laptop is chugging because I have a bunch of tabs open with papers to read open!
 - Omg..and then someone in our workshop posted a Kummer varieties meme!
 This has been such a fun space for me, with really friendly, down-to-earth people.